 Starling is the name given to the Sturnidae family of birds, many of which have become invasive throughout much of the world.
 The most widespread is the common starling, which has several subspecies of its own.
 But when it comes to the US, it’s the main species that’s become a major problem.

-Let’s take a few moments to look at the common starling, why it’s such a problem, and various ways to get rid of them.
+Let’s take a few moments to look at the common starling, why it’s such a problem, and various ways to get rid of starlings when they invade.

 Getting to Know Starlings

-There are a few species of starling that have made their way to the US, but only the common starling (Sturnus vulgaris) has proven itself to be a major problem.
+There are a few species of starling that have made their way to the US.
+However, only the common starling (Sturnus vulgaris) are considered almost universally to be pest birds.
 These birds are highly adaptable, highly prolific, and serious troublemakers.

-European starlings are around eight inches long with glossy, metallic plumage.
+The common starling (AKA European starling) are around eight inches long with glossy, metallic plumage.
 Their legs tend to have a pinkish hue, but they also have some seasonal variations.
 For example, their yellow beak turns black in winter, and their feathers will develop white species at various points of the year.

 On the ground, starlings will walk or run, and in the air, their triangular wings beat rapidly and are capable of short glides without losing altitude.
 They can achieve speeds of 50 miles per hour and can travel as far as 930 miles before needing to land.